-Upon delivery of the Bonds, the Underwriter will be furnished with the following:
+Upon delivery of the Bonds, the purchaser will be furnished with the following:

 - 1. A Signature and No Litigation Certificate stating that at the time of delivery no litigation is pending or threatened affecting the validity of the Bonds or the levy or collection of taxes to pay them; - 2.
-A certificate on behalf of the Town signed by the First Selectman, Treasurer, and the Finance Director, which will be dated the date of delivery and attached to a confirmed copy of the Official Statement, and which will certify to the best of said officials' knowledge and belief, that the descriptions and statements in the Official Statement relating to the Town of Branford and its finances were true and correct in all material respects and did not contain any untrue statements of a material fact or omit to state a material fact necessary to make the statement therein, in light of the circumstances under which they were made, not misleading, and that there has been no material adverse change in the financial condition of the Town from that set forth in or contemplated by the Official Statement;
+A certificate on behalf of the Town signed by the First Selectman, Treasurer, and the Finance Director, which will be dated the date of delivery and attached to a confirmed copy of the Official Statement, and which will certify to the best of said officials' knowledge and belief, that the descriptions and statements in the Official Statement relating to the Town of Branford and its finances were true and correct in all material respects and did not contain any untrue statements of a material fact or omit to state a material fact necessary to make the statement therein, in light of the circumstances under which they were made, not misleading, and that there has been no material adverse change in the financial condition of the Town from that set forth in or contemplated by the Official Statement; - 3.
+A receipt for the purchase price of the Bonds; - 4.
+The approving opinion of Joseph Fasi LLC, of Hartford, Connecticut substantially in the form attached to the Official Statement as Appendix B;